Resonance Contributions to Radiative Corrections in Charged-Current Elastic (Anti)Neutrino-Nucleon Scattering at GeV Energies: Acknowledgements

 \section{Acknowledgements}

 Author thanks Barbara Pasquini, Marc Vanderhaeghen, and Lothar Tiator for numerous discussions while working with pion electroproduction amplitudes, Kevin Quirion and Emilie Passemar for numerous discussions while working with pion neutrinoproduction.
 This work is supported by the US Department of Energy through the Los Alamos National Laboratory and by LANL’s Laboratory Directed Research and Development (LDRD/PRD) program under project numbers 20210968PRD4 and 20240127ER.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the US Department of Energy (Contract No. 89233218CNA000001).
 FeynCalc~\cite{Mertig:1990an,Shtabovenko:2016sxi}, LoopTools~\cite{Hahn:1998yk}, Mathematica~\cite{Mathematica}, and DataGraph~\cite{JSSv047s02} were extremely useful in this work.
+This work is supported by the National Science Foundation of China under Grants No. 12347105, No. 12447101.